 - The Desert Iguana (Dipsosaurus dorsalis) resides in the Mojave and Sonoran deserts in Northwestern Mexico and the Southwestern United States.

-- The iguana is pale gray in color with a light brown pattern on its back and sides.
+- The iguana is pale grey in colour with a light brown pattern on its back and sides.

 - The tail is 1.5 times longer than the body.
 The average size of the iguana is 24 inches.